-OK, OK, so Pesach was a couple of months ago, but I still have most of a horseradish root lingering in the bottom of the vegetable drawer.
-Every year it’s the same, you use a couple of inches of fresh horseradish at your seder, then the remainder slowly withers in the fridge until you finally throw it away some time around Rosh Hashanah.
+OK, OK, Pesach was already a couple of months ago, but I still have most of a horseradish root lingering in the bottom of the vegetable drawer.
+Every year it’s the same – you use a couple of inches of fresh horseradish at your seder, then the remainder slowly withers in the fridge until you finally throw it away some time around Rosh Hashanah.
 Oy…

 Traditionally in Jewish cuisine, horseradish is combined with beetroot to make chrayne – a pungent, bright pink condiment most usually served with gefilte fish.
 It’s readily available in jars and is usually the subject of arguments over its strength and/or sweetness.
-According to connoisseurs (oh, OK then, DH), ‘proper’ chrayne should not be sweet, but should give you shooting pains through the top of your head (a bit like wasabi).
-Hmmm.
+According to connoisseurs (well, DH anyway), ‘proper’ chrayne should not be sweet, but should give you shooting pains through the top of your head and clear your sinuses.

 We love beetroot in this house, so shooting pains aside, mixing the horseradish with beets seemed like a sensible thing to do.
 And beets go well with salmon.
 And so does horseradish.
 Let’s face it, this dish basically made itself.